-VI.
-Supplemental Needs Trusts
+V. Supplemental Needs Trusts

-Almost all Future Care Plans will incorporate the use of a Supplemental Needs Trust (also known as a "Special Needs Trust").
-Supplemental Needs Trusts (SNTs) provide supplemental a source of funds for persons with disabilities that supplement need based government benefits such as Supplemental Security Income ("S.S.I.") and Medicaid.
-Because of certain legal limitations on these trusts, individuals can remain eligible for such government benefits.
+The core of almost all Future Care Plans will be a Supplemental Needs Trust (also known as a "Special Needs Trust" referred to as an "SNT").
+Supplemental Needs Trusts provide financial resources for persons with disabilities that allow for obtaining needs-based government benefits such as Supplemental Security Income ("S.S.I.") and Medicaid, when appropriate.

+If properly drafted, SNTs do not disqualify otherwise eligible persons for such government benefits.
 SNTs enhance the quality of life of the person with the disability (who is referred to as the "beneficiary" because the trust is set up for her or his benefit).
-The trust can purchase additional support services, therapy and care that are not covered expenses or are not covered adequately by the Medicaid program, but which are vital to her or his well-being.
+Perhaps, even more importantly, the trust can purchase additional support services, therapy and care that are not covered expenses or are not covered adequately by the Medicaid program, but which are vital to her or his well-being.
 The SNT is the lifeblood of a Future Care Plan which includes management of property and arrangements for personal care, vocational services, housing and care management.

-VII.
+VI.
 SNTs and Government Benefits

 S.S.I. and Medicaid provide a basic level of support for food, clothing, shelter, medical care and long-term chronic care.
 The SNT can pay for the gaps.
-Based on the beneficiary's particular needs, the trust can pay for, but is not limited to, the following, to the extent they are not covered by Medicaid:
+Based on the beneficiary's particular needs, the trust can pay for, but is not limited to the following, to the extent they are not covered by Medicaid, or if the care provided by Medicaid is insufficient: